collective/collective.elastic.ingest/README.rst

 Celery-Tasks for ElasticSearch Integration for Plone content

-- configure celery from environment variables
-- configure elasticsearch from environment variables
+- auto-create ElasticSearch...
+    - index
+    - mapping from Plone schema using a flexible conversions file (JSON).
+    - ingest-attachment pipelines using (same as above) file.
+- task to
-- task to index an content object
+    - index an content object with all data given
-- task to unindex an content object
+    - unindex an content object
+- configure from environment variables:
+    - celery,
+    - elasticsearch,
+    - sentry logging (optional)

 Installation